Mycroft-Studios/gs-scoreboard/README.md

 # gs-scoreboard
 Beautiful and low resource usage scoreboard made for ESX Framework with player ped preview and player info and keyboard binds showcase!

+Also you can sort the columns in alphabetical order or in numerical order.

 Make **pull-requests** if you want improve this script!

 **Preview:** https://streamable.com/dvsw4w